cormullion/Karnak.jl/docs/src/syntax.md

 These allow you to place graphics at `coordinates[vertex]`, and to draw edges from `from` to `to`, using any available tools for drawing.

-In the next example, the vertices are marked using a function that places clipped PNG images, and the edges are drawn with sine curves.
+In the following picture, the vertex positions were passed to a function that places clipped PNG images on the drawing (using `Luxor.readpng()` and `Luxor.placeimage()`), and the edges are drawn with sine curves.
 Refer to the Luxor documentation for more than you could possibly want to know about putting colored things on drawings.

 ![image vertices](assets/figures/karnakmap.png)

+Another possible use for this function is to extract the calculated coordinates into a vector for later vector fun.

 ## Vertex labels and shapes

 ### vertexlabels

-Use `vertexlabels` to choose the labels to draw.
+Use `vertexlabels` to choose the text to associate with each vertex.
 Supply a range, array of strings or numbers, or a string.

+This example draws all vertices, and numbers them from 1 to 6.

 ```@example graphsection
 @drawsvg begin